 As we enter into the fall months and vacation time ends, I would like to take this opportunity to welcome staff, students, parents, and community partners to the 2015-2016 School Year.
 The staff and I believe that your child and you matter!
 We also believe that your child’s education determines his/her future career opportunities.
 Therefore, we appreciate you choosing our school as your educational choice for this year.

-We began the year by showing gains and moving up on the Wisconsin Department on Instruction School Report Card from Meets Few Expectations to Meets Expectations.
+Last school year we celebrated many successes.
+We began the year by showing gains and moving up on the Wisconsin Department of Instruction School Report Card from Meets Few Expectations to Meets Expectations.
 We ended our school year by celebrating the success of being designated as a PBIS School of Merit in Reading and School of Distinction in Behavior, awarded by the Wisconsin RTI Center.

 Katrina F. Fisher